jerdog/auth0-blog/_posts/2018-09-25-developing-and-securing-modern-apps-with-react-graphql-and-apollo.markdown

 The `typeDefs` string defines our schema in the [GraphQL Schema Definition Language](https://www.apollographql.com/docs/apollo-server/v2/essentials/schema.html#sdl).

 We have the `Author`, `Book`, `Query` and `Mutation` type.
 The `Query` type informs the server about the queries. that users are allowed to make.
-The `gql` tag is a JavaScript template literal tag that parses GraphQL queries into an abstract syntax tree during the process of execution by the GraphQL engine.
+The `gql` tag is a JavaScript template literal tag that enables syntax highlighting for our schema.

 The users of our app should be able to see all the books available at once.
 This is where the `books` query becomes useful.
 If we want to retrieve all books, we'll write a query like this: